 Infuriated by the behavior of his officers, Saul decides to pursue David himself.
 But the king fares no differently than his envoys.
 When he finally catches up to David and Samuel, Saul is overcome by the spirit of the Lord.
 He begins to prophesy and pulls his mantle over his head; for a full day and night, the king will lay down naked and prophesy with the rest.
-(1 Kings 19:21–24)
+(I Samuel 19:21–24)

 Jonathan Consoles David

 It is the feast of the New Moon.
 Servants bustle about the high table with wine and platters of fish.
 As an evil spirit whispers in his ear, Saul becomes aware of David's absence.
 Jonathan apologizes on behalf of his friend, explaining that David has traveled to Bethlehem to sacrifice with his family.
 Suspecting treachery, Saul curses Jonathan and prepares to hurl an enormous javelin at him.
 Jonathan escapes harm and is now convinced of his father's evil intentions.
-(1 Kings 20:27–33)
+(I Samuel 20:27–33)

 Folio 31v (Latin)

 Upper left: How, when Saul had sent various messengers to capture David, and all of them, having forgotten the task for which they had been sent, had begun prophesying, at length the king himself went, furious, to that place.
 Still, before he had come there, the spirit of God was upon him and he went on his way, prophesying, and came to the place where Samuel and David were and prophesied before them and stripped himself of his own clothes.
 (I Samuel 19: 21–24)